Last Updated on 28/09/2023

 Cathedral of Padua

-From here we will make a short detour to the Church of San Nicolo (I), the square in front of which has retained its medieval appearance, and we will go to the Duomo of Padua, which is not the Basilica of St. Anthony, you might think.
+From here we will make a short detour to the Church of San Nicolo (I) and we will go to the Duomo of Padua, which is not the Basilica of St. Anthony, you might think.

 The Cathedral of the Assumption of the Virgin (Santa Maria Assunta, K) was built in the 16th century according to the projects of various architects, which is noticeable in its appearance.
 The murals inside date back to the 18th century.